datahub-project/datahub/docs/advanced/monitoring.md

 ## Health check endpoint

-For monitoring healthiness of your datahub app, `/admin` endpoint can be used.
+For monitoring healthiness of your Datahub service, `/admin` endpoint can be used.